Not present in United Kingdom

 Report a sighting

-- Report suspected sightings in Northern Ireland to the Irish plant health authorities using , the all-Ireland tree pest reporting tool.
+- Report suspected sightings in Northern Ireland to the Irish plant health authorities using , the all-Ireland tree disease reporting tool.

 Please note that TreeAlert and TreeCheck both require photographs to be uploaded.
-These should be clear, well-lit, close-up pictures of symptoms and/or the beetle.
+These should be clear, well-lit, close-up pictures of symptoms.

-Alternatively, reports can be made directly to the country plant health authority.
-This is the preferred option if the suspected sighting occurs on trade premises, such as:
+Alternatively, suspected sightings can be made directly to the relevant plant health authority.
+This is the preferred route for suspected sightings made on trade premises, such as nurseries and garden centres.

 Management and control